CSRG-Group/dcs-notes.github.io/_CS131/index.md

 Detailed typed notes for CS131 by **Yijun Hu** which cover the entire module [can be found here](https://adrakaris.github.io/blog-cs/cs131/index.html),which is a link to an external site.

-All of the content of the site has converted to markdown, and some very minor additions and changes were made by **Edmund Goodman** to form the main set of notes for the module which are linked in the above heading
+All of the content of the site has converted to markdown (and some very minor additions and changes were made) by **Edmund Goodman** to form the main set of notes for the module which are linked in the above heading

 ### Individual topics